Soviet Union

 They travelled through France with Dutch passports - they didn't speak either foreign language fluently!

-After arrival, an escuadrilla of I-I6 fighters, designated 1a/Gr.
-21, was organised under the command of Yeremenko.
-Initially this unit performed defensive duties over Cartagena and Alicante covering ship and transports from insurgent air raids.
-During a period of forced inaction in June 1937, half of the group was sent to Los Alcazares airfield, where it was re-equipped with I-I5 biplanes.
-The new escuadrilla was designated 1a/Gr.
-26 and was commanded by Yeremenko.
+After arrival, an escuadrilla of I-16 fighters, designated 1a Escuadrilla of Grupo de Caza No 21 (1a/21), was organized under the command of Kapitan Yeremenko while Andrés García La Calle was to undergo further training in the Soviet Union.
+Initially this unit performed defensive duties from Cartagena and Elche to Alicante, protecting Republican warships and cargo vessels from insurgent air raids.
+Following the redeployment of the I-16s to the north, and the poor quality of the latest batch of I-16s to reach Spain and during a period of forced inaction in June 1937, half of the group was sent to Los Alcazares airfield, where it was re-equipped with the new I-15s.
+The new escuadrilla was later designated 1a/26 and commanded by Kapitan Yeremenko.

-On 1 July, the escuadrilla was ordered to conduct reconnaissance flights over all of the enemy highway roads coming to Madrid from the west.
+On 1 July, the 1a Escuadrilla was ordered to conduct reconnaissance flights over all of the enemy highway roads coming to Madrid from the west.
 In the morning, they started the planned flights; however, no results were gained at first.

 As the day was tending to the evening, the command decided to conduct the last flight of the day by the whole escuadrilla.